zthewriter/bench/Practice Docs/consultancy_mindset.md

 - When you get the opportunity to meet with the stakeholders you can ask them questions:
 - Ask them: What is your vision or idea of success?
 - Follow up with this question: What other efforts have you done in the past to achieve this success?
 What worked and what did not work?
-- If you have differring views from someone on the team,
+- If you have differing views from someone on the team,

 ## On projects where we are told to do things